 The refueling area should be equipped with a fire extinguisher.

 When using propane-powered equipment indoors, ensure that there is adequate ventilation in the workplace.
 Some jurisdictions may recommend specific ventilation rates.

-In the Industrial Ventilation Manual published by the American Conference of Governmental Industrial Hygienists (ACGIH), they provide recommended dilution ventilation rates based on average operating conditions as 10,000 cfm (or more) per operating truck.
+In the Industrial Ventilation: A Manual of Recommended Practice for Design, 30th edition (2019) published by the American Conference of Governmental Industrial Hygienists (ACGIH), they provide recommended dilution ventilation rates based on average operating conditions as 10,000 acfm (5.00 am3/s) (or more) per propane fueled operating truck, where acfm stands for "actual flow rate in cubic feet per minute".
 This recommendation applies when:

-Check with the appropriate provincial occupational health and safety officials for recommendations or requirements for propane-powered forklift trucks or other vehicles used indoors, or how the ACGIH values may be enforced in your area.
+Check with your jurisdiction for occupational health and safety recommendations or requirements for propane-powered forklift trucks or other vehicles used indoors, and what exposure limit values may be enforced in your area.